DataDog/integrations-extras/invary_runtime_integrity/README.md

 1. Review the "Invary Runtime Integrity" dashboard for timely and expected appraisal information.
 2. Query your logs with the `source:invary` base query.

+### Uninstallation

+- Once this integration has been uninstalled, any previous authorizations are revoked.
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][3].

 ## Data Collected

 ### Logs

 Invary forwards your Runtime Integrity appraisal results with the `source:invary` tag.

+### Metrics
+The Invary Runtime Integrity integration does not include any metrics.

+### Service Checks
+The Invary Runtime Integrity integration does not include any service checks.

+### Events
+The Invary Runtime Integrity integration does not include any events.

 ## Troubleshooting